 Increasingly research careers in the biomedical sciences depend on experience at the interfaces between the physical, engineering, health and biological sciences.
 The next generation of interdisciplinary scientists benefit from a familiarity with new technologies that enable researchers to measure, manipulate and analyze biomedical systems at a wide range of physical scales from the single molecule to the whole organism and to perform analysis that integrates across these scales.

-A Unique Interdisciplinary Specialization for UCSD PhD students
+A Unique Interdisciplinary Specialization for UC San Diego Ph.D. students

 Participating Graduate Programs